-- 1. The receiving department/s at SMU will forward the EXCHANGE LETTER OF AGREEMENT to the AVP for review and approval.
+- 1. The receiving department/s at SMU will forward the EXCHANGE LETTER OF AGREEMENT\ to the Provost and Vice President for Academic Affairs for review and approval.
 The NOTICE OF VISIT should be attached. - 2.
 Visitation requests must come from and approved by a dean, chair or director or another administrative authority assigned to serve in that capacity.
-This authority will serve as the SMU liaison for visit planning and execution (in tandem with assigned OAA staff). - 3.
-The assigned administrative authority will be responsible for ensuring that:
+This authority will serve as the SMU liaison for visit planning and execution (in tandem with assigned OAA staff).

-- 1) the requested observational visit (NOTICE OF VISIT) meets the requirement of notification no later than four months prior to the visit, and: - 2) the EXCHANGE LETTER OF AGREEMENT is sent to the AVP. - 4.
+- 3. The assigned administrative authority will be responsible for ensuring that: - 1) the requested observational visit (NOTICE OF VISIT) meets the requirement of notification no later than four months prior to the visit, and: - 2) the EXCHANGE LETTER OF AGREEMENT is sent to the Provost and Vice President for Academic Affairs. - 4.
 The department/s receiving visitors will be responsible for securing all travel arrangements including overseas travel, room, board, and local travel if not otherwise handled by the visiting institution. - 5.
 The role of OAA staff will include finalization of the visit agenda, reserving required classrooms and venues for SMU events sponsored by the Office of the President. - 6.
 On-site catering requirements (if applicable) during the visit are the responsibility of the sponsoring department/s. - 7.
-All costs of entertainment for official events incurred from the visit, including gifts, will be approved by and charged to the Office of the President. - 8.
-Any expenses for off-site activities will be assumed by the sponsoring department/s. - SCU and SMU MOU-Schedule A - An "official" event is one sponsored by the Office of the President.
+All costs of entertainment for official events\ incurred from the visit, including gifts, will be approved by and charged to the Office of the President. - 8.
+Any expenses for off-site activities will be assumed by the sponsoring department/s. - \ SCU and SMU MOU-Schedule A - \\ An "official" event is one sponsored by the Office of the President.